 Our Higher Specialist Training programmes are designed to produce doctors who are leaders in their fields.
 We will help you develop the advanced skills and knowledge required for practising independently as a specialist, leading a clinical team and managing the everyday challenges of our health service.

-On completion of HST, you will be eligible to register with the Medical Council of Ireland as a specialist and you will be able to apply for consultant posts.
+On successful completion of HST, you will receive a CSCST (Certificate of Satisfactory Completion of Specialist Training).
+You will be eligible to register with the Medical Council of Ireland as a specialist.

 Entry requirements for Higher Specialist Training are programme-specific.
-To see the entry requirements for your preferred programme, please check the relevant HST curriculum.
+To see the entry requirements for your preferred programme, please check the relevant HST curriculum here.

 You can apply to Higher Specialist Training in 28 programmes.
 You can apply to more than one programme, although we advise against applying to more than two programmes.

 You must submit a separate application for each programme.

 The application process is fully online –you don’t need to submit a paper application.

 Make sure you read the entry requirements for your chosen programme carefully.
 The entry requirements are listed in the HST curriculum for each programme.